-For years some charter schools have funneled students who are unable to pass the Ohio Graduation Tests onto another track, one that allows them to earn a diploma from a private correspondence school based in Illinois and avoid Ohio graduation requirements.
+For years some Ohio charter schools have funneled students who are unable to pass the Ohio Graduation Tests onto an easier track to graduation, one that allows them to earn a diploma from a private correspondence school based in Illinois and avoid Ohio graduation requirements.

 The state auditor notified the Ohio Department of Education in January that London Academy, a charter school overseen by the London school district, enrolled students who couldn’t pass all five Ohio graduation exams in an Illinois-based school.